 In this deleted article from 2015, a UK writer points out that Shaun the Sheep: The Farmer’s Llamas has a strong anti-immigrant undertones unbecoming of a kid’s show with a worldwide reach, and I couldn’t agree more.

-Seemingly innocuous at first, The Farmer’s Llamas tells the tale of three outsiders who are bought at auction, thrown into an unfamiliar environment, and a revolt by locals to send back to where they came from.
+Seemingly innocuous at first, The Farmer’s Llamas tells the tale of three outsiders who are bought at auction and thrown into an unfamiliar environment, and a revolt by locals to send them back to where they came from.

-But, you say, it’s just sheep.
+But, you say, it’s just sheep and llamas.
 Well, tell that to George Orwell.

 It’s a two-minute read:

 Exotic and crafty llamas?
 Too comfortable in their new home?
 Oust the intruders?!
-Aardman’s official description reads like something you would have seen on Donald Trump’s now defunct Twitter.
+Aardman’s official description reads like something you would have seen on Donald Trump’s defunct Twitter account.

 While at a funfair, Shaun spies three immigra—, I mean llamas, being pulled along by a foreign looking Peruvian man playing a pan flute — because all Peruvians are part of a pan flute band, right South Park?